L-Lewis/dsc-4-45-07-convolutional-autoencoders-online-ds-ft-011419/README.md

 *Note: You are advised to refer back to the section on CNNs for details on convolution process and conv/pooling layers.*

 ## Objectives
-You will be able to :
+You will be able to:

 - Understand how convolution is used with autoencoders
 - Describe the Encoder and Decoder components of a CAE
-- Provide nasic understanding for application areas for CAEs.
+- Provide nasic understanding for application areas for CAEs

 ## Convolutions - Recap